Kyuuhachi/Inevitable-Zero/README.md

 When discussing the D∴G Cult, Sergei writes down how it is spelled.
 </details>

-## Usage
+## Installation

-`python patch.py --help`
-`python dump.py --help`
+Download the `.tar.gz` file from the latest [release](https://github.com/Kyuuhachi/Inevitable-Zero/releases) and extract the contents of the `patch/` directory into the game's `data/` directory.
+This is normally at `C:\Program Files (x86)\Steam\steamapps\common\The Legend of Heroes Trails from Zero\data`, or it can be found by right-clicking the game in Steam and choosing Manage » Browse local files.

 ## Compatibility

-Patch was made against the version released on 2022-08-27.
+Patch was made against the version released on Steam on 2022-08-27.
 It is completely untested, but there aren't too many differences from the Geofront version, which has been tested to work.